| |

 McKern.

-easily made.
-A proposal, an offer, and a copy of the sample "Peter Ustinov reads The Orchestra" CD was sent to Mr.
+Ustinov, the agreement was quite easily made.
+A proposal, an offer, and a copy of the sample "Peter

-Outside the recording studio at BBC Bristol
+| | | Outside the recording studio at BBC Bristol | |

-to be the audio recording studio at BBC Bristol (which was near Leo's home in Bath) in
+to be the audio recording studio at BBC Bristol (which was near Leo's

 the week before he was to start taping another series of Rumpoles.

 limited), so we went right up to the studio.
-I asked him if he wanted a clean copy of the
+I asked him if he wanted

-script, to which he said no the faxed copy he had received was perfectly legible, and
+script, to which he said no the faxed copy he had received was perfectly

-he was settled in the recording booth he asked if he
+he had written a few notes on it.
+As soon as he was settled in the recording booth he asked if he

 could speak with me privately for a moment as he had